iancuivasciuc/Examination-Tool/README.md

 # ExaminationTool
-The tool helps the professors by streamlining the calculation of students' final grades.
+The tool assists professors by simplifying the process of calculating students' final grades.

-I used multiple OOP concepts and two design patterns: Singleton and Observer.